-My name is Ali and I first learnt some yoga at age 6 from my godmother, who was a popular yoga teacher in Christchurch.
-She planted the seed that I too would teach yoga one day.
+My name is Ali and I first learnt yoga at age 6 from my godmother/ Aunty Pauline, who was a popular yoga teacher in Christchurch.
+She planted the seed in me that I too would teach yoga one day.

 As a young adult, I worked full time in the Fitness Industry, both in London and NZ.
 Over those 15 years, I qualified as a fitness trainer, and group exercise teacher.
 I also opened and managed gyms, and ran a NZ gym franchise.
 This experience gave me a comprehensive knowledge of anatomy, physiology, nutrition, and wellbeing management both with members and team mates.

 Feeling the calling to teach yoga, I qualified as a yoga teacher in 2003.

 Then, to deepen my knowledge of traditional yoga systems, I travelled to India, met my Guruji, did the Mt.
 Kailash yatra, attended Kumbha Mela, and travelled to numerous sacred sites across India, Tibet, and Nepal.
 This year will be my 15th India trip.

 Then, in 2016, frustrated with the growing consumer expectations of the Yoga Industry, I embarked on and finished a Master’s degree in 2017.
-My thesis focused on consumerism in the New Zealand Yoga Industry and yoga communities in Aotearoa.
+My thesis focused on the New Zealand Yoga Industry and yoga communities in Aotearoa.

-In 2017 I moved premises to Marton to open the New Zealand Yoga Centre
+In 2017 I moved premises from Miramar in Wellington to Marton, opening the New Zealand Yoga Centre